Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.~Hebrews 13:2 NIV

 “I… uh… What’d you say?”

 “Let me introduce myself.
-My name is Ken.”
+My name is Ken Ray.”

 My mind flashed to a time when I’d had an unusual encounter with another man who was also named Ken.
 He had shown up at my office and voiced the prayer I was silently praying.
 I was director of a daycare and we needed money to care for the children.
 Ken helped me to raise the necessary funds in one weekend.
 How?
 He brought carnival equipment and the crowds came.
 I had asked Ken point blank if he was an angel.
 He avoided answering, telling me not to worry about such things and to focus on providing for the children.
-So, when this stranger introduced himself as “Ken” he had my attention.
+So, when this stranger introduced himself as “Ken” he had my full attention.
+And “Ray”–like in beam of heavenly light?
+Perhaps…

 “How did you know I was making stew?”
 I said, noticing he did not outwardly resemble the Ken I had encountered previously.
 And yet, he did have a similar personality—bubbly, direct, solution-oriented, and having a judicious knowledge-base I had not shared.